David (Michelangelo)

 One group, led by Giuliano da Sangallo and supported by Leonardo and Piero di Cosimo, among others, believed that, due to the imperfections in the marble, the sculpture should be placed under the roof of the Loggia dei Lanzi on Piazza della Signoria; the other group thought it should stand at the entrance to the Palazzo della Signoria, the city's town hall (now known as Palazzo Vecchio).
 Another opinion, shared by Botticelli and Cosimo Rosselli, was that the sculpture should be situated in front of the cathedral.[42][43]

 In June 1504, David was installed next to the entrance to the Palazzo della Signoria, replacing Donatello's bronze sculpture of Judith and Holofernes,[44] which also embodied a theme of heroic resistance.[45][46]
 It took four days to move it the half mile from the cathedral's workshop into the Piazza della Signoria.
 The statue was suspended in a wooden frame and rolled on fourteen greased logs by more than 40 men.[47]
-Later that summer, the sling and tree-stump support were gilded, and the figure was given a gilded loin-garland.[48][49]
+Later that summer, the sling and tree-stump support were gilded, and the figure was given a gilt loin-garland.[48][49]

 Later history